How To Create To Do Lists In WordPress

 Integrate with Post Planner

-If you plan to run a collaborative website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same plugin developer that provides you with a complete WordPress editorial solution …
+If you are running a multi-author website or blog, you can integrate the Cleverness To-Do List plugin with a plugin called WordPress Post Planner, from the same developer that provides you with a complete WordPress editorial solution …

-To learn more about using this plugin, visit this site: WordPress Post Planner – Plugin For WordPress
+To learn more this handy plugin, go here: WordPress Post Planner

-After you have finished configuring your plugin options, remember to click the ‘Save Changes’ button …
+After configuring your plugin options, remember to click the ‘Save Changes’ button …

 Advanced Settings

-This screen lets you customize your To-Do lists, assign to-do items to users and carry out plugin database maintenance tasks.
+In this screen you can customize your To Do lists, assign to-do tasks to other users and perform plugin database maintenance tasks.

 Let’s step through how to configure the plugin’s ‘Advanced Settings’ section …